-The force of impact was approximately 2.5 megatons – 150 times more than atomic bomb in Hiroshima.
-Countless animals and plants died immediately, whole plain turned into lifeless desert.
+The force of the impact was approximately 2.5 megatons – 150 times more than the atomic bomb in Hiroshima.
+Countless animals and plants died immediately, whole plain turned into a lifeless desert.

 Meteorite pierced Triassic and Permian sediments – mudstone, dolomite, limestone, sandstone.
-Depth of crater reached some 400 metres, surroundings of crater were covered with upturned rocks.
-Total mass of uplifted sediments was 175 million tons.
+Depth of crater reached some 400 meters, surroundings of crater were covered with upturned rocks.
+The total mass of uplifted sediments was 175 million tons.

 Nature heals itself fast.
-Soon after the crater was filled with deep lake.
-Forest returned, area was full with life again.
+Soon after the crater was filled with a deep lake.
+Forest returned, the area was full with life again.

-210 – 240 m thick layer of sediments formed on the bed of lake.
+210 – 240 m thick layer of sediments formed on the bed of the lake.

-As the climate changed, lake and forest disappeared, desert environment evolved.
-This helped to preserve the crater and now Meteor crater is one of the best preserved impact craters on Earth.
+As the climate changed, the lake and forest disappeared, desert environment evolved.
+This helped to preserve the crater and now Meteor crater is one of the best-preserved impact craters on Earth.

 Meteorite or volcano?

-Area around the crater was well known location to look for pieces of oxidised iron.
-It is assessed that some 30 tons of raw iron were found here.
+The area around the crater was a well-known location to look for pieces of oxidized iron.
+It is assessed that some 30 tons of raw iron was found here.
 The largest known piece is Holsinger meteorite – 639 kg heavy, 0.9 m long piece, which was found some 2.5 km north from the crater rim in 1911.

 Nevertheless the idea that meteorites can create a large crater was something new for science.